 - Tablet with tv shows, movies, puzzles games and apps.
 Something different on each tablet so they can be passed around and optimize the limited shortage – check the voltage on the power supply.
 Is a voltage converter needed or just a tip adapter?

 - Child safe headphones.
-Should also be sound limiting so they can’t turn the volume up too high.
+It should also be sound limiting so they can’t turn the volume up too high.
 Be sure to test on the tablet before purchase – some tablets do not respond well to this technology and become barely audible while on a plane.
 We prefer Kidz Gear, they are available as Bluetooth with a detachable cord.

 - Colouring book and markers